Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 If you want to add additional endpoints, I think that a profile that returns unopened packs, total cards, the amount of coins, and your card deck would be useful as well.

-The Get Inventory endpoint should return the user's coin balance.
-Currently, there's no easy way to check how many coins you have, which makes it difficult to plan purchases or know when you can afford packs.
-As of right now I just have to trial and error my way through it.

 The collection endpoint could use more filtering options.
 Currently, we can only filter by type, but it would be useful to: